-The other potential challenge to identification is reverse causality.
+One potential challenge to our identification strategy is reverse causality.
 Instead of consumers correcting credit reports in response to identity theft, some consumers may set out to clean their credit files in preparation for a mortgage or other major credit application.
 During this process, consumers may discover negative episodes in their reports - such as fraud - because they are actively applying for credit and paying more attention to their reports.
 This hypothesis implies that such consumers are likely to have indicators of fraudulent activity (e.g., address change reversals, new accounts that are closed immediately, and increases in delinquent accounts) in their files at any time before they file an extended fraud alert.

 Our results summarized in Figure 2 - discussed in more detail in the following section - do not support the hypothesis that consumers who file extended fraud alerts are simply engaged in credit file repair before a major credit application or some other event.
-In particular, panels A, C, and D in Figure 2 show that fraud-related activity is tightly concentrated just before the alert filing or at the time of filing and not distributed across the quarters prior to alert filing.
+In particular, panels A, C, and D in Figure 2 show that activity indicative of severe identity theft is tightly concentrated just before the alert filing or at the time of filing and not distributed across the quarters prior to alert filing.
 Survey evidence from the NCVS also supports our conclusion that individuals who experience identity theft were not typically in the process of shopping for credit, with approximately only 1 percent of respondents who were victims of identity theft stating that they discovered misuse upon applying for credit, bank accounts, or loans.
+This finding is consistent for victims of severe identity theft and for extended alert filers as well.